Skip to content

 Stack layerSelection (foundational)InfluenceInfluence

-Logic typeBinary (select / exclude)Probabilistic (appear / not appear)Qualitative (how presented)
+Logic typeBinary (select / exclude)Probabilistic (appear / not appear)Qualitative (how represented)

-Key mechanismFit conditions + exclusion logicAnswer-oriented content strategyGenerative output influence
+Key mechanismFit conditions + exclusion logicAnswer-oriented content strategyParametric knowledge influence

 FormatOpen specification (Deeprank Profile)Content strategy methodologyContent strategy methodology